JNMaree/uno/README.md

 # uno
-A collection of basis module source code files to be included in future Arduino projects.
+A collection of basis modules and source code files to be included in future Arduino projects.

 Included bases: